-The trip to Kenya in 1987 was a University of Bristol expedition led by Charles Bishop and his friend Simon Roper which was organised to visit Kora National Reserve.
-For those who do not know Kora was the place where George Adamson (of Born Free fame) lived and where he looked after and rehabilitated lions that for one reason or another could not look after themselves.
+The trip to Kenya in 1987 was a University of Bristol expedition led by Charles Bishop and his friend Simon Roper which was organised to visit and conducted research in Kora National Reserve.
+For those who do not know, Kora was the place where George Adamson (of Born Free fame) lived and where he looked after and rehabilitated lions that for one reason or another could not look after themselves.
 But George was incidental to our trip.
-What we had not known before leaving the UK was that this part of Kenya was overrun by Shifta (basically Somali bandits) who were the main source of the elephant poaching that was rife in the late 1980s.
-What we also did not know was that there was at least some degree of collusion between the local members of the Wildlife Conservation Management Department (later to be replaced by the Kenya Wildlife Service which was founded in 1990 by Richard Leakey).
+What we had not known before leaving the UK was that this part of Kenya was overrun by Shifta (Somali bandits) who were the main source of the elephant poaching in that part of Kenya.
+This poaching was rife in the late 1980s, and bound up with issues of sovereignty over the entire eastern part of East Africa.
+What we also did not know was that there was at least some degree of collusion between the local members of the Wildlife Conservation Management Department (later to be replaced by the much more efficient Kenya Wildlife Service which was founded in 1990 by Richard Leakey).
 This all added up to Kora being a highly dangerous place for a bunch of naive young scientists out in the bush for the first time in their lives.
 It was these Shifta that were to kill George Adamson almost exactly two years after we were there.
-For the relatively short time we were in Kora we would regularly find dead elephants, and the reserve was overrun by the goats and camels of Somali pastoralists (at least some of which were being moved around by WCMD trucks).
+For the relatively short time we were in Kora we would regularly find dead elephants, and the reserve was overrun by the goats and camels of Somali pastoralists (at least some of which we could see were being moved around by WCMD trucks).

 This period demonstrated to me very clearly that trust is not something that should be given easily.
 We had been comprehensively betrayed by Charles and Simon, I am sure they thought this was the only way to carry on themselves.
 But they treated us very badly.
 On the other hand, someone who we had known for a short time had gone a very long way out of his way to help us.